jakimowb/eo-time-series-viewer/doc/source/user_guide/gui.rst

 .. csv-table:: Toolbar buttons and what they trigger
    :header: "Button", "Function"

-   |mActionAddRasterLayer|, Add images to the time series
+   |mActionAddRasterLayer|, Add raster source to time series
    |mActionAddTS|, Add Time Series from CSV
    |mActionRemoveTS|, Remove all images from Time Series
    |mActionSaveTS|, Save Time Series as CSV file